 Paranaguá Bay in South Brazil, with the port of Paranaguá is a historical city founded in the first half of the sixteenth century.
 The construction of their docks dates back to 1934 when it started to appear between the main ports in Brazil with the name of Porto Dom Pedro II.
 Witness over 400 years of history, the city still preserves vestiges of the era of colonization in their houses made from stone and in its churches.

 Antonina is another city in the same Paranaguá Bay.
-It is a small town in honor to King Antonio from Portugal in the 18th century.
-Antonina is where Joshua Slocum built his boat Liberdade after loosing Aquidneck near the village of Guaraqueçaba in Paranaguá Bay.
+It is a small town in honor of King Antonio from Portugal in the 18th century.
+Antonina is where Joshua Slocum built his boat Liberdade after losing Aquidneck near the village of Guaraqueçaba in Paranaguá Bay.